 Assess possible risks for your incumbent partner if they lose your business and if you still have to proceed for business purposes, make sure your process is fair and transparent, and driven by long-term objectives.

 Among many other elements you will need to review your proposed goals and adapt your selection criteria.
-Pitches can create opportunities to build new relationships, but it will be hard to assess the chemistry between the teams (client and agency) in a conference call.
+Pitches can create opportunities to build new relationships, but it may be harder to assess the chemistry between the teams (client and agency) in a conference call – and will require more creative thinking from both you and the agency to evolve from the way you used to pitch.

 Anticipate the ‘back to business’ period and have a post-crisis plan in your brief.
 Ensure you will still be able to honour your scope of work, expected volumes and commercial conditions from your tender document in the long-term.